Marist ID/Marist Money

 NO CASH WITHDRAWALS ARE AVAILABLE FROM THE MARIST MONEY ACCOUNT.
 MARIST MONEY CANNOT BE USED TO PURCHASE ALCOHOL, TOBACCO, LOTTERY TICKETS, GIFT CARDS OR GIFT CERTIFICATES.

-You may add funds via credit card (in person or over the phone), check, money order, or cash.
+You may add funds via credit card , in person, over the phone or online.
+You can make a deposit with a check, money order, or cash.
 Checks or money orders must be made out to Marist Money.
 Please include the student's CWID number on the check or money order.

 If you have other questions about Marist Money or would like more information, please call Marist Card Services at (845) 575-3550 or email us at firstname.lastname@example.org.